bet4a/d3wiki/Upgrading-to-3.0.md

   console.log("there are " + data.length + " elements in my dataset");
 });
 ```

-If an error occurs loading the resource, you can use the error argument to diagnose the problem, to retry, or to inform the user.
-Examples of errors include network issues (such as being offline), or missing files (404) or unavailable servers (503).

 This change adopts the standard {error, result} asynchronous callback convention established by Node.js which makes it familiar to JavaScript developers.
 Better yet, it means you can now use helpers for asynchronous JavaScript, such as [Queue.js](https://github.com/mbostock/queue).
 For example, if you wanted to load multiple resources in 2.x, you probably would have loaded them serially by nesting callbacks: